adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 }
 ```

-### Adding new mailers
+### Configuring new mailers
-You can also add new mailers after configuring the package.
+You can also configure new mailers after the initial setup.
 Use the [config stub](https://github.com/adonisjs/mail/blob/develop/templates/config.txt) as a reference to copy the default options for all the drivers.

 Also, you must define the mailers inside the `contracts/mail.ts` file before you can define its config or use it to send emails.
 The contracts file is a way to inform the Typescript static compiler about the existence of the mailer.